nushell/nushell.github.io/book/escaping.md

 ## Windows Note

-When running an external command on Windows, nushell [used to](https://www.nushell.sh/blog/2022-08-16-nushell-0_67.html#windows-cmd-exe-changes-rgwood) use [Cmd.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cmd) to run the command, as a number of common commands on Windows are actually shell builtins and not available as separate executables.
-[Coming from CMD.EXE](coming_from_cmd.md) contains a list of these commands and how to map them to nushell native concepts.
+When running an external command on Windows,
+Nushell forwards some CMD.EXE internal commands to cmd instead of attempting to run external commands.
+[Coming from CMD.EXE](coming_from_cmd.md) contains a list of these commands and describes the behavior in more detail.